govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 * Doctor disagreements occur often.
 AI can be used to predict doctor disagreements → Direct uncertainty prediction(DUP)

-* Thisis not far from predicting doctor error($ P_{herr} $).
+* This is not far from predicting doctor error($ P_{herr} $).
 Uncertainty in prediction also gives a sense of AI error $ P_{AIerr} $

 * Can rank cases according to the difference between AI error and doctor error.
-On end you have cases wehre AI error is very high and doctor error is low while on the other end you have cases where AI error is low and doctor error is high.
-For cases at the latter end, you can deploy an AI system, abailable human doctor budget can be deployed at other cases.
+On one end you have cases where AI error is very high and doctor error is low while on the other end you have cases where AI error is low and doctor error is high.
+For cases at the latter end, you can deploy an AI system, available human doctor budget can be deployed on other cases.

 * In practice you have some fraction of cases being looked at by the AI system, by doctors or by both.
 Typically a combination of  both works best